 If you are considering hiking Chester Lake with a baby, we would not recommend a stroller due to the steepness and the presence of tree roots and big rocks in the trail.
 When we hiked Chester Lake with our babies, we really enjoyed hiking with our Deuter hiking baby carrier.

-If you made it all the way to Chester Lake with your kids, we highly recommend continuing on the Three Lakes Valley Trail for another 300 m to reach the elephant rocks.
+If you made it all the way to Chester Lake with your kids, we highly recommend continuing on the Three Lakes Valley Trail for another 300 m to reach the Elephant Rocks.
 Your kids will love the adventure of exploring and climbing on these massive boulders.
-Be warned – your kids will not want to leave the elephant rocks!
+Be warned, your kids will not want to leave the Elephant Rocks!

-With the larches around Chester Lake and the stands of larches near the elephant rocks, we’d consider this one of the best larch hikes for kids.
+With the larches around Chester Lake and the stands of larches near the Elephant Rocks, we’d consider this one of the best larch hikes for kids.

 We have some great resources for hiking with kids on our Family Can Travel website.
 Check out our best tips for hiking with kids, the best hiking gear for kids and the 9 Best Hiking Songs for Your Family.